Here is a list of the 10 best travel blog posts about Berlin for your trip in 2021.

 They give us the ultimate 3 days Berlin travel itinerary.
 Apart from giving you things to do each day and make the most of it, the post also provides readers with ideas on where to stay, where to eat and a guide to Berlin travel planning.
 Day one starts by exploring some of the most historic sights within Mitte, the city center.
 Check out their full post for the rest of the itinerary.

 10. A broken backpack

 The Broken Backpack Travel Blog, written by Melissa Giroux, is all about long-term travel – from super cheap trips to luxury travel.
 Melissa is a Canadian travel blogger, who started her journey in June 2014.

 Her blog post 17 Fun And Free Things To Do In Berlin offers everything you need for an unforgettable stay in this beautiful city.
-It includes cheap and even free tips on how to enjoy the city, free places to visit and stuff to do as well.
+Also, it includes cheap and even free tips.
+Like how to enjoy the city, free places to visit and stuff to do as well.
 Melissa considers Berlin one of the best cities in the world and it shows in her writing.

-“I feel a sting of jealousy every time somebody mentions they’re going there—or worse, moving to this beautiful city” Read her post and check out her tips that will surely wrap up your trip to Berlin and make sure you get the best out of it.
+“I feel a sting of jealousy every time somebody mentions they’re going there—or worse, moving to this beautiful city”.
+Check out her tips that will surely wrap up your trip to Berlin and make sure you get the best out of it.